schroffl/ccpm/client/README.md

-`main` | The main file of the package *(Default: `index.lua`)* | yes `author` | The author of the package *(Does not affect authentication)* | no `dependencies` | Any dependencies needed for the package | no
+`main` | The main file of the package *(Default: `index.lua`)* | yes `author` | The author of the package *(Does not affect authentication)* | no `dependencies` | Any dependencies needed for the package | no `keywords` | A few keywords to precisely describe your package | no

 ## Commands
 Commands are meant to be run with this syntax: `ccpm <command> <...>`